Ag Ed & STS Professional Development

 Host organization: Nebraska Department of Education, Career and Technical Education

 Description: JumpStart is a four-day workshop designed for incoming CTE teachers who are teaching under a Career Education Teaching Permit, or, CTE teachers involved in the Transitional Certification Program through the University of Nebraska-Lincoln and University of Nebraska-Kearney.
 This four-day training is designed to help these incoming teachers that have little or no experience in the classroom.
 This workshop will focus on lesson planning, classroom management, best practices in CTE teaching strategies, advocating for CTE programming, and much more.
 Eric Knoll, UNL Associate Professor of Practice facilitates the workshop along with the Nebraska Department of Education career field specialists.
 Upon selection, teachers will receive a contract for a stipend to assist with expenses incurred.
 No snacks or meals will be provided.
 Time will be set aside for lunch.
 Maximum of 30 participants.
-Registration deadline is July 7, 2025 or when all seats are filled, whichever comes first.

-Basic Laboratory Safety & Skill Development - July 15-17, 2025
+Basic Laboratory Safety & Skill Development - Aug 3 - 5, 2026

 Location: PREEC-Scottsbluff, NE